amahdy/vaadin-stepbystep-demo-contacts/README.md

 1. **Where can I find the person-service?**
 The backend service is required to be installed locally to be able to run this project.
 It's located in [this repository](https://github.com/amahdy/person-service/) along with detailed steps on how to install it.
+You can also get it from [Vaadin Directory](https://vaadin.com/directory#!addon/demo-person-service).

 1. **Where can I find the backend project?**
 Please refer to previous answer.